aumohsin99/tmc-agenda-generator/README.md

     "meeting_days": "We meet 1st and 3rd Saturday of the month at 3:00 PM",
     "social_connect": "Follow us on LinkedIn, Facebook, and Instagram..."
   },
-  "committee": [
+  "members": [
-    { "designation": "President", "name": "Dr. Bashir Ahmad" }
-  ],
-  "members": ["Dr. Bashir Ahmad", "Hira Ashfaq", "..."]
+    { "name": "Dr. Bashir Ahmad", "designations": ["President"] }, { "name": "DTM Saif Ali Sheikh", "designations": ["VP Membership", "Treasurer"] }, "Sohail Jibran",
+    "Umar Ibrahim"
+  ]
 }
 ```

+> **One members list.** Every entry is either a plain name (a regular member) or an object `{ "name": ..., "designations": [...] }` (a committee member).
+The club management committee shown in the agenda's left panel is **derived automatically** from the members who have designations — there is no separate `committee` list to keep in sync.
+A member can hold more than one role (e.g. `["VP Membership", "Treasurer"]`).
+>
-> **Important:** `members` and `committee` are always loaded fresh from this file on every page load — users can never end up with a stale members list even if they have a saved draft.
+> **Important:** `members` is always loaded fresh from this file on every page load — users can never end up with a stale members list even if they have a saved draft.

 ## Updating Meeting Defaults